rblades/dhworkbook_master/docs/module-1/Exercises.md

 What would happen if you wanted to experiment or take your project in a new direction from that point forward?
 Git lets you do this.
 What you will do is create a new `branch` of your project from that point.
 You can think of a branch as like the branch of a tree, or perhaps better, a branch of a river that eventually merges back to the source.
 (Another way of thinking about branches is that it is a label that sticks with these particular commits.)
 It is generally considered **best practice** to leave your `master` branch alone, in the sense that it represents the best version of your project.
 When you want to experiment or do something new, you create a `branch` and work there.
 If the work on the branch ultimately proves fruitless, you can discard it. **But**, if you decide that you like how it's going, you can `merge` that branch back into your master.
 A merge is a commit that folds all of the commits from the branch with the commits from the master.

 Git is also a powerful tool for backing up your work.
-You can work quite happily with Git on your own machine, but when you store those files and the history of commits somewhere remote, you open up the possibility of collaboration **and** a safe place where your materials can be recalled if - perish the thought - something happened to your computer.
-In Git-speak, the remote location is, well, the `remote`.
-There are many different places on the web that can function as a remote for Git repositories.
+You can work quite happily with git on your own machine, but when you store those files and the history of commits somewhere remote, you open up the possibility of collaboration **and** a safe place where your materials can be recalled if - perish the thought - something happened to your computer.
+In git-speak, the remote location is, well, the `remote`.
+There are many different places on the web that can function as a remote for git repositories.
 You can even set one up on your own server, if you want.
 To get material **out** of Github and onto your own computer, you `clone` it.
 If that hypothetical paper you were writing was part of a group project, your partners could clone it from your Github space, and work on it as well!

 Let us imagine a scenario....
 You and Anna are working together on the project.
 You have made a new project repository in your Github space, and you have cloned it to your computer.
 Anna has cloned it to hers.
 Let's assume that you have a very productive weekend and you make some real headway on the project.
 You `commit` your changes, and then `push` them from your computer to the Github version of your repository.
 That repository is now one commit **ahead** of Anna's version.
 Anna `pulls` those changes from Github to her own version of the repository, which now looks **exactly** like your version.
 What happens if you make changes to the exact same part of the exact same file?
 This is called a `conflict`.
 Git will make a version of the file that contains text clearly marking off the part of the file where the conflict occurs, with the conflicting information marked out as well.
 The way to `resolve` the conflict is to open the file (typically with a text editor) and to delete the added Git text, making a decision on which information is the correct information.

 **Caution** what follows might take a bit of time.
-It walks you through setting up a Git repository in your DHBox; making changes to it; making different branches; and publishing the repository to your space on Github.com.
+It walks you through setting up a Git repository in your DH Box; making changes to it; making different branches; and publishing the repository to your space on Github.com.

 ### 4.1. git init